Lazard Asset Management LLC Cuts Stake in Tesla, Inc. (NASDAQ:TSLA)

 Analyst Ratings Changes

 TSLA has been the subject of a number of research analyst reports.
-HSBC initiated coverage on Tesla in a research note on Thursday, November 9th.
-They issued a “reduce” rating and a $146.00 price target for the company.
-Morgan Stanley reiterated an “overweight” rating and issued a $380.00 price target on shares of Tesla in a research note on Wednesday, December 27th.
-Wedbush reissued an “outperform” rating and issued a $315.00 price objective on shares of Tesla in a report on Wednesday, January 31st.
-Wells Fargo & Company cut their price objective on Tesla from $223.00 to $200.00 and set an “equal weight” rating on the stock in a report on Thursday, January 25th.
-Finally, The Goldman Sachs Group cut their price objective on Tesla from $255.00 to $220.00 and set a “neutral” rating on the stock in a report on Thursday, January 25th.
-Nine research analysts have rated the stock with a sell rating, eighteen have assigned a hold rating and nine have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Tesla has a consensus rating of “Hold” and a consensus price target of $219.89.
+Mizuho decreased their price target on Tesla from $310.00 to $270.00 and set a “buy” rating for the company in a research note on Thursday, January 25th.
+Redburn Atlantic started coverage on Tesla in a report on Wednesday, January 24th.
+They set a “sell” rating and a $170.00 target price on the stock.
+Deutsche Bank Aktiengesellschaft dropped their target price on Tesla from $260.00 to $250.00 and set a “buy” rating on the stock in a report on Friday, January 26th.
+Barclays dropped their target price on Tesla from $250.00 to $225.00 and set an “equal weight” rating on the stock in a report on Thursday, January 25th.
+Finally, Daiwa Capital Markets lowered Tesla from an “outperform” rating to a “neutral” rating and dropped their price objective for the company from $245.00 to $195.00 in a report on Tuesday, February 6th.
+Nine research analysts have rated the stock with a sell rating, eighteen have assigned a hold rating and nine have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $219.89.

 Get Our Latest Report on Tesla